Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/README.md

 4. Before you Update Save after using the PaintBrush, press the Restore Save button to restore your last save.
 - You may also apply additional filters before this step.
 This function will undo all filters/paint since the last save.
 5. Add some more paint, Update Save, and press Export to resolve your image to a file.
-- Export works on the last save of your image.
-If you do not save your image before exporting, it will refer to the most recent save and will not include your changes since that save.
+- Export automatically updates your save to the most recent changes!
 - You can export multiple times!
 The exported files will be located in the Sketch folder and will be named "image[export number].png".
 Export, make some changes, save, and export again to see this in action.
 - So long as an image is on screen, export will ALWAYS create a file in the Sketch folder as an export.
 It will not provide a confirmation message.